What Does it Take to Be an Air Traffic Controller?

-Air Traffic Controller Example Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
+Occupation Description Control air traffic on and within vicinity of airport and movement of air traffic between altitude sectors and control centers according to established procedures and policies.
 Authorize, regulate, and control commercial airline flights according to government or company regulations to expedite and ensure flight safety.

-A Day in the Life of an Air Traffic Controller
+Daily Life Of an Air Traffic Controller

 - Determine the timing or procedures for flight vector changes.